RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 #### Instructions
 ##### Section I - Downloading/Installing

-1. Download Priiloader and extract it to the root of your SD card or USB drive.
+1. Download Priiloader and extract it to the root of your SD card.
-2. Insert your SD card or USB drive into your Wii, and launch Priiloader from the Homebrew Channel.
+2. Insert your SD card into your Wii, and launch Priiloader from the Homebrew Channel.

 ##### Section II - Installing Priiloader